US households can now order 4 free Covid tests from the government: Latest guidelines

 Jill Biden tested positive for Covid and is experiencing “mild symptoms”, per a 4 September statement from the White House.

-New Covid boosters from Pfizer and Moderna are now available at pharmacies nationwide, and the US is restarting its free Covid test program.
+New Covid boosters from Pfizer and Moderna are now available at pharmacies nationwide, and the US has restarted its free Covid test program.

-Tests can be ordered from COVIDTests.gov starting September 25; you can order four per household.
+Tests can be ordered from COVIDTests.gov; you can order four per household.

 The Centers for Disease Control and Prevention (CDC) and Food and Drug Administration (FDA) are recommending one dose of the updated vaccine for everyone six months and older in the US; some children may be eligible for up to three doses depending on their age and previous vaccination status.

-Hospitalisations and deaths from Covid-19 have been rising for weeks in the US, and global health authorities are monitoring two new variants, BA.2.86, known as Pirola, and EG.5, known as Eris.
+Hospitalisations and deaths rose steadily during the last weeks of summer, and global health authorities are monitoring two new variants, BA.2.86, known as Pirola, and EG.5, known as Eris.

 First reported in February, Eris is now responsible for nearly 25 per cent of Covid cases in the US, per CDC data.